-- Every child is treated as an individual and pastoral arrangements can be made discreetly as required. - We have a teacher who is ELSA (Emotional Literacy Support Assistant) trained as well as being a Parental Support Advisor (PSA).
-She works with individual children on activities tailored to suit their emotional needs and provides support to parents. - We have a counsellor to support the emotional needs of children and to support parents. - Class circle times are also regularly used to support the needs within the class. - The school also uses a variety of social skills programmes depending on the needs and age of children. - A range of equipment is provided at lunch and play times to facilitate social interaction. - For some children with an EHC plan, play time and lunch time teaching assistant support is used to support social interaction. - If a child is exhibiting challenging behaviour we will seek to identify the causes and look to adapt the environment, learning and other possible contributing factors to alleviate some of the behaviour. - The school uses a variety of reward systems focusing on incentives that matter to the child. - Where relevant we will work with parents to identify needs of the family as a whole.
+- Every child is treated as an individual and pastoral arrangements can be made discreetly as required. - We have two staff members who are ELSA (Emotional Literacy Support Assistant) trained.
+They work with individual children on activities tailored to suit their emotional need and provide support to parents. - We have an external counsellor who can work with parents and children on a monthly basis. - The Zones of Regulation (ZOR) is built into our PSHCE curriculum.
+It develops awareness of feelings, energy and alertness levels, while exploring a variety of tools and strategies for regulation, prosocial skills, self-care and overall wellness. - Class circle times are used regularly to support the needs within the class. - The school also uses a variety of social skills programs depending on the needs and age of children. - A range of equipment is provided at lunch and play times to facilitate social interaction. - For some children with an EHC plan, play time and lunch time teaching assistant support is used to support social interaction and communication.

+- If a child is exhibiting challenging behaviour we will seek to identify the causes and look to adapt the environment, learning and other possible contributing factors to alleviate some of the behaviour. - The school uses a variety of reward systems focusing on incentives that matter to the child. - Where relevant we will work with parents to identify needs of the family as a whole.
 This may involve completing an Early Help Assessment for Families.
 This enables a holistic view to be sought and relevant referrals made to other agencies which may be able to support a child as well as a family.
 This may lead to a TAF (Team Around the Family) meeting which draws together all of the involved agencies to enable a coordinated approach. - For children with medical needs, a Health Care plans will be in place.
-As part of this, children's needs are identified and necessary intervention and support is planned in. - We have a zero tolerance approach to bullying.
+As part of this, children's needs are identified and necessary intervention and support is planned in. - We have a zero-tolerance approach to bullying.